Understanding and Being Successful With Older Adults in Your Practice

 * This course is eligible for a 10% tuition discount if you are a current member of the UW Dental Alumni Association.

 Older adult dental patients are a unique, heterogeneous group of individuals, often with complex medical and cognitive conditions.
 You will learn how to reduce challenging and time-consuming appointments with knowledge and successful management strategies.
-Key topics will include approaches to optimally provide care to older adults.
-This presentation will address, but not be limited to: age-related physiology, immune functions, sensory changes, recognizing early cognitive changes and strategies to employ with those with cognitive impairments.
+Our focus will be approaches to optimally provide care to older adults with topics including: age-related physiology, immune functions, sensory changes, recognizing early cognitive changes and strategies to employ with those with cognitive impairments.

 As a result of attending this course, the participant should be able to: